 “We didn’t get to weigh in together.
 I think he made weight in Dublin.
 That was the thing though, we knew he was busting himself to get down to featherweight at the time, whereas I had been competing at bantamweight before that.

 “As soon as we heard that he was having trouble getting down to the weight I was thinking, ‘that’s where we’ll have him’.
 I wanted to keep the fight going for as long as I could and hopefully he would gas out.”

-The fight would only last four seconds as McGregor collapsed Doherty with a stinging right hand when they first engaged.
+The fight would only last four seconds as McGregor collapsed Doherty with a stinging left hand when they first engaged.
 Remaining one the quickest finishes in MMA history as well as McGregor’s fastest dispatching of an opponent, Doherty revealed how he remembers the fight.